NMRDfromMD/nmrdfrommd.github.io/docs/source/tutorials/anisotropic-system.rst

     Figure: NMR relaxation rates :math:`R_1` for the water confined in a silica slit.

-.. container:: justify

-    Note that the :math:`\text{H}_2\text{O}-\text{silica}` contribution is
-    much smaller than the intra and inter molecular contribution from the water.
-This can be explained by the comparatively small number of hydrogen atoms from the silica: 92, compared to the 1204 hydrogen atoms from the water.
+Note that the :math:`\text{H}_2\text{O}-\text{silica}` contribution is much smaller than the intra- and intermolecular contributions from the water.
+This is due to the relatively small number of hydrogen atoms from the silica (92), compared to the 1204 hydrogen atoms from the water.